-- No transactions in short sales will be made.
-Transactions in financial futures and options (other than those received as part of an investment unit) may only occur as part of a hedging program authorized by the Land and Investment Committee. - Unaffiliated investment managers transacting solely within their assigned assets: - shall hold no more than 25% of their managed portfolio in any one industry at cost unless the manager was retained to concentrate in an industry or industries. shall hold no more than 10% of their managed portfolio in the securities of one corporation at cost.

-shall not hold investment in real estate, partnerships, and other such illiquid assets unless retained to manage this type of asset and shall hold no more than 10% of their managed portfolio in any other asset category different than the type they were retained to manage.
+- Transactions in financial futures and options (other than those received as part of an investment unit) may only occur as part of a hedging program authorized by the Land and Investment Committee. - Unaffiliated investment managers transacting solely within their assigned assets: - shall hold no more than 25% of their managed portfolio in any one industry at cost unless the manager was retained to concentrate in an industry or industries. - shall hold no more than 10% of their managed portfolio in the securities of one corporation at cost. - shall not hold investment in real estate, partnerships, and other such illiquid assets unless retained to manage this type of asset and shall hold no more than 10% of their managed portfolio in any other asset category different than the type they were retained to manage.
 Short-term liquid investments are excluded from this limitation.
-Convertible securities are considered to be equity equivalents for purposes of this restriction.

-shall hold no securities traded only in foreign markets unless they were retained to manage an international portfolio.
+Convertible securities are considered to be equity equivalents for purposes of this restriction. - shall hold no securities traded only in foreign markets unless they were retained to manage an international portfolio.

-Amend the Investment Guidelines section of the "Medical e.
-Malpractice Self-Insurance Fund Investment Policy Statement" as set out below in congressional style:
+e.
+Amended the Investment Guidelines section of the "Medical Malpractice Self-Insurance Fund Investment Policy Statement" as set out below: